A new life for high school seniors: Adulting 101 - Charles City Press

 “I tried to look at it from the point of view of the student, not knowing anything about what their coverage is.
 What are you really going to need to know?”
 Maloy said.
 “I think this is a huge part of learning for the kids.
 I’m sure there’s adults that don’t know some of these issues.”

-In Charles City, five banks, four insurance agencies, Hy-Vee and two realtors worked with student organizers to set up appointments for student groups and have a representative present to help them through appointments.
+In Charles City, five banks, four insurance agencies, Hy-Vee and two real estate agents worked with student organizers to set up appointments for student groups and have a representative present to help them through appointments.
 Sixteen businesses were also involved in the New Hampton event.

 “Thanks to the businesses, because we couldn’t have pulled this off without them,” Arndt said.
 “I don’t even think they realize how much they’ve done for us in the past months.”